The Accidental Whistle-Blower: Clare Rewcastle Brown and 1MDB

 Today, that early optimism is a distant memory.
 In 2013, Najib only barely won his bid for re-election — his coalition, Barisan Nasional (National Front), in fact lost the popular vote — and in the years since, “all principles have become subservient to the principle of self-interest,” says Bridget Welsh, a political scientist who focuses on Malaysia.
 In recent years, a number of Malaysians who have criticized the government have been arrested under the country’s array of antisedition laws — remnants from colonial statute books that Najib’s government has expanded.
 “Prime Minister Najib has become a political Jekyll and Hyde character, talking like a moderate on the international stage, but then directing a crackdown on his critics at home,” says Phil Robertson, deputy director of Human Rights Watch’s Asia division.
 (In a July 2016 statement, Najib defended the expansion of security laws as “necessary … in the fight against terrorism” and said that critics have “fear-mongered for political reasons.”)

 Things have worsened in the wake of the 1MDB revelations, which have continued to mount.
 Najib has sacked senior figures in his government who have questioned his version of events.
 His Deputy Prime Minister Muhyiddin Yassin got the ax in July 2015 after airing his criticisms.
-So did the then Attorney-General, Abdul Gani Patail, who had reportedly planned to file criminal charges against Najib.
+So did the then Attorney General, Abdul Gani Patail, who had reportedly planned to file criminal charges against Najib.
 (The apparent warrant for his arrest was leaked to Sarawak Report, which published it.)

 In a March 1, 2016, statement, the Malaysian government dismissed the 1MDB controversy as a “politically motivated, anti-Najib campaign, which sought to use Western media.”
 Officials in Kuala Lumpur accuse Rewcastle Brown of being unprofessional and allied with local oppositionists.
 She says: “I simply followed the story.”